ajaymauryabbn/Excel/README.md

-**For an e-commerce company, data cleaning, preprocessing, and analysis of sales and orders from the angles of months, statewide, channel-wise sales, genderwise, and age group-wise.**
+**For an e-commerce company, data cleaning, preprocessing, and analysis of sales and orders from the angles of months, statewide, channel-wise sales, genderwise, and age group-wise using Pivot Chart & Slicer in Excel.**